Uppsala University, Department of Physics and Astronomy

 Duties

 You will carry out research within the technical verification of nuclear disarmament.
 Existing or future agreements may regulate various activities within the nuclear weapons program, such as the production and use of fissile material, the limitation or reduction of nuclear warheads, or the testing of nuclear weapons.
 In AMC's working group within technical verification, work is ongoing within several projects related to disarmament verification.
 Your work will be mainly focused on research within one or a couple of the projects in the list below.
-Please describe in your application which directions (A-C) you find most attractive, given your personal expertise, experience and preferences:
+Please describe in your application which directions (1-3) you find most attractive, given your personal expertise, experience and preferences:

 1. To verify dismantlement of nuclear warheads, nuclear measurements can play an essential role.
 Measuring instruments that we will consider are preferably gamma or neutron detectors.
 Your work will be focused on the development of instruments and analysis methods that both meet the objectives of the verification and also have low intrusiveness so that they can be acceptable to the nuclear weapon state.
 Measurement methods considered are passive measurement methods for gamma and neutrons, and also active methods involving the use of neutron sources.
 A neutron generator lab is under preparation in the department and Monte Carlo simulation tools are expected to be used for studying measurement techniques.
 The objective is to propose techniques that are robust and useful in future verification of nuclear disarmament.